Erdragh/Kotlin-Multiloader-Template/README.md

 2. *Use Gradle's Version Catalog system to manage dependencies and libraries*, this allows specifying versions and artifacts of dependencies in one place, which can then be used in every subproject and even the `buildSrc` project.
+3. *Uses NeoForge's MDG Legacy Plugin* instead of ForgeGradle and Vanillagradle for the Forge and Common subprojects respectively
-3. *Use JetBrains' Dokka Gradle plugin* to generate full javadoc jars containing the documentation for both, the Kotlin sources and the Java sources.
+4. *Use JetBrains' Dokka Gradle plugin* to generate full javadoc jars containing the documentation for both, the Kotlin sources and the Java sources.